 Must be kept dry or granules my clump or dissolve

-Even in the garden, life can become hectic, and remembering when you last added fertilizer to a container plant or vegetable plot requires attention.
-One way to meet the challenge is to use a slow-release fertilizer like Osmocote Smart Release.
+Remembering when you last added fertilizer to a container plant or vegetable plot can sometimes be difficult.
+One way to meet this challenge is to use a slow-release fertilizer like Osmocote Smart Release.

 What to Look for in a Fertilizer

 It is crucial to read the label and look at the list of active ingredients—or those that provide nutrients to the soil.
 All commercially sold fertilizers follow the NPK (nitrogen, phosphorus, and potassium) guideline when stating the numerical formula showing the proportion of each element in the fertilizer.

 Almost every fertilizer also includes inactive ingredients or filler to help with the distribution of the product.

 Organic formulas are made from naturally occurring minerals and usually contain organic matter like bone meal or different types of composted manures.
 Most organic fertilizers are not water-soluble; they are slow-release and contain microorganisms that improve the structure of the soil.